 You may find some of the other material on this site helpful.

-Start by taking a look at my free guide that teaches 40 different ways to stop procrastinating (if you can make it to the end without stopping … then you have already succeeded).
+Start by taking a look at my guide that teaches 40 different ways to stop procrastinating (if you can make it to the end without stopping … then you have already succeeded).
 I also suggest that you take a look at my supplement reviews, which will help you find products I have tested myself that enhance your ability to feel energetic and focus to take more action.